50 Sights in Weimar, Germany (with Map and Images)

 Show sight on map

-The Evangelical Church of St. Marien is in the Tröbsdorf district of the city of Weimar in Thuringia.
+The Protestant Church of St. Mary is located in the Tröbsdorf district of the city of Weimar in Thuringia.
 It belongs to the parish of Weimar in the Weimar church district of the Evangelical Church in Central Germany.

 Wikipedia: St. Marien (Tröbsdorf) (DE)